Reconfiguration of Connected Graph Partitions: Connectedness

-\begin{lemma} Let $G$ be a connected graph with $n$ vertices and let $k\in \mathbb{N}$.
-For any two pseudo-canonical $k$-district maps, $\Pi_1$ and $\Pi_2$, there is a sequence of $O(kn)$ switches that take $\Pi_1$ to $\Pi_2$. \end{lemma} \begin{proof} Our proof is constructive.
-For a given district map $\Pi$ in pseudo-canonical form, we assign every leaf district to the (unique) leaf block it intersects, and assign every nonleaf district to the highest block in $T$ it is contained in.
-For every block $w\in B(G)$, let $d_\Pi(w)$ be the number of districts assigned to $w$ in $\Pi$.
-Clearly, $\sum_{w\in B(G)}d_\Pi(w)=k$.
+\begin{lemma} Let $G$ be a connected graph with $n$ vertices and let $k\le n$ be a positive integer.
+For any two pseudo-canonical $k$-district maps, $\Pi_1$ and $\Pi_2$, there is a sequence of $O(kn)$ switches that take $\Pi_1$ to $\Pi_2$. \end{lemma} \begin{proof} Our proof is constructive: for a given district map $\Pi$ in pseudo-canonical form, we assign every leaf district to the unique leaf block it intersects, and assign every nonleaf district to the highest (closest to the root) block in $T$ it is contained in.
+For every block $W\in B(G)$, let $d_\Pi(W)$ be the number of districts assigned to $W$ in $\Pi$.
+Notice that $\sum_{W\in B(G)}d_\Pi(W)=k$.

-Let $\Pi_1$ and $\Pi_2$ be $k$-district maps in pseudo-canonical form.
-We first consider the case that $d_{\Pi_1}(w)=d_{\Pi_2}(w)$ for every block $w\in B(G)$.
-We claim that every block is of the same type in both $\Pi_1$ and $\Pi_2$.
-Traverse $T$ in post-order.
-Given the types of descendants of a block $w$ notice that the type of $w$ is completely determined by the number of districts assigned to $w$.
-Consequently, every block has the same type in both $\Pi_1$ and $\Pi_2$: This implies that blocks of type~\ref{type:singleton} consists of singletons; and the union of blocks of type~\ref{type:leaf} are partitioned identically into leaf districts in both $\Pi_1$ and $\Pi_2$.
-Blocks of type~\ref{type:sing+1} each contain the same number of districts in both $\Pi_1$ and $\Pi_2$.
-These blocks are pairwise disjoint by definition.
-Applying Algorithm~\ref{algo:2conn} to each block of type~\ref{type:sing+1}, both $\Pi_1$ and $\Pi_2$ transform to the same district map.
-Overall, this takes $O(kn)$ switches by Theorem~\ref{thm:2conn-alg}.